ActivitySim/activitysim_resources/README.md

 Welcome to the [ActivitySim](https://activitysim.github.io/) datasets!
 This repository contains the necessary data to perform a complete ActivitySim model for the [MTC](https://mtc.ca.gov/) Bay Area region in California.
-The data is provided at several scales, including the entire 1475-TAZ region, as well as smaller sub-regions with faster runtimes and lower memory overhead.
+The data is provided at several scales, including the full-scale 1475-TAZ region, as well as smaller sub-regions with faster runtimes and lower memory overhead.

 Configuration files can be found in the main [ActivitySim repository](https://github.com/ActivitySim/activitysim),